knpuniversity/gulp/knpu/minify-only-production.md

 ## Installing gulp-util

-To parse out that flag, the [gulp-util](https://github.com/gulpjs/gulp-util) plugin comes to the rescue.
+To parse out that flag, the [gulp-util](https://github.com/gulpjs/gulp-util) is the perfect tool.
 For some reason, it's missing from the Gulp plugins page, so just Google for it.
-This has a bunch of interesting functions in it.
-We'll use just a couple of them.

 First, get it installed!
 Of course, that's: